ESP32 Pinout – How to use GPIO pins?

 External interrupt pins

-All general purpose input output pins can be used as external interrupt.
+All general-purpose input output pins can be used as external interrupts.
 External interrupts are very useful.
 When you want to monitor change across any pin, you can use this pin as an interrupt instead of repeatedly monitoring the state of this pin.

 PWM GPIO pins